TextMineX: Data, Evaluation Framework and Ontology-guided LLM Pipeline for Humanitarian Mine Action: Abstract

 \section{Abstract}

 Humanitarian Mine Action (HMA) addresses the challenge of detecting and removing landmines from conflict regions.
 Much of the life-saving operational knowledge produced by HMA agencies is buried in unstructured reports, limiting the transferability of information between agencies.
-To address this issue, we propose TextMine: the first dataset, evaluation framework and ontology-guided large language model (LLM) pipeline for knowledge extraction in the HMA domain.
-TextMine structures HMA reports into (subject, relation, object)-triples, thus creating domain-specific knowledge.
-To ensure real-world relevance, we created the dataset in collaboration with Cambodian Mine Action Center (CMAC).
+To address this issue, we propose TextMineX: the first dataset, evaluation framework and ontology-guided large language model (LLM) pipeline for knowledge extraction from text in the HMA domain.
+TextMineX structures HMA reports into (subject, relation, object)-triples, thus creating domain-specific knowledge.
+To ensure real-world relevance, we utilized the dataset from our collaborator Cambodian Mine Action Centre (CMAC).
 We further introduce a bias-aware evaluation framework that combines human-annotated triples with an LLM-as-Judge protocol to mitigate position bias in reference-free scoring.
 Our experiments show that ontology-aligned prompts improve extraction accuracy by up to 44.2\%, reduce hallucinations by 22.5\%, and enhance format adherence by 20.9\% compared to baseline models.
-We publicly release the dataset and code.\footnote{\url{https://anonymous.4open.science/r/TextMine_Code_Dataset-D974}}
+We publicly release the dataset and code\footnote{\url{https://github.com/nec-research/TextMineX}}.